Martin-Zeithaml/medium/KeySequences.md

 # The Key Sequences for Zowe TN3270

 When working in a mainframe environment, the user can become somewhat overwhelmed with the number of commands that can be used.
 Very often, in fact, commands are repeating.
 Some environments also have the retrieve function.
-But what if I need to repeat a series of commands.
-What if I'm required to hit enter or press tab between the commands?
+But what if one needs to repeat a series of commands.
+What if when one is required to hit Enter or Tab between commands?
 And what about changing the name of the dataset for another command?
-Such problems are common and various vendors use a range of techniques to enable functionalities to address these problems.
+Such workflow processes are common which has prompted various vendors to come up with a range of techniques to enable functionalities to address these user needs.

-## The Key Sequences
+## Introducting Key Sequences for Zowe TN3270

-In the case of Zowe TN3270, this feature is called the **Key Sequences**, in which the user can define the sequence of key strokes that apply to the following categories:
+In the case of Zowe TN3270, the feature to address these workflow requirements is refered to as **Key Sequences**.
+With Key Sequences, the user can define the sequence of key strokes that apply to the following categories:

 * Normal keys - `A`, `B`, ...
 * Key modifiers - `Ctrl`, `Alt`, `Shift`